 15 years after the terrorist attacks, Vidaris is reflecting on the revitalization in lower Manhattan and the reconstruction of the World Trade Center.
 We invite you to look into some of the moments that have shaped this project for us.

-2001 Within days, the team was approached by Silverstein to assist in insurance related matters on World Trade Center Tower 7 and then worked on the redesign and construction of the first building to be reconstructed on the site.
-Pictured above is the tower in 2013.
+2001 Within days, the team was approached by Silverstein Properties to assist in insurance related matters on World Trade Center Tower 7 and then worked on the redesign and construction of the first building to be reconstructed on the site.
+Pictured above is Tower 7 in 2013.

 2007 The team was then contracted for the Freedom Tower, now known as One World Trade Center.
 The photo above shows the first steel beam of One World Trade Center rising, and the photo below shows the overall construction site with the starting-to-rise One World Trade Center.